IBMStreams/endpoint-monitor/README.md

 oc tag docker.io/centos/nginx-114-centos7:latest nginx:1.14
 ```

+If image `nginx:1.14` is not in project `openshift`, make sure that one project contains the image.
 If you your image streams are in different namespace to `openshift` then use that as the project and set the `NAMESPACE`
 parameter when invoking `oc new-app`.